Study with us

 We will ask you to submit two examples of teacher-marked written work.
 These should be on literary, historical or linguistic topics.

 Subject interviews will typically be conducted by the College's Director of Studies and colleagues.
-Candidates will normally have two interviews, each lasting approximately 20 minutes; we will be looking for evidence of enthusiasm for and a potential for aptitude in the subjects covered by the ASNC tripos, and an ability in historical, linguistic and/or literary thinking.
-No formal 'test' is set as part of our interviews.
+Candidates will normally have two interviews, each lasting approximately 20 minutes; we will be looking for evidence of enthusiasm for and a potential for aptitude in the subjects covered by the ASNC Tripos, and an ability in historical, linguistic and/or literary thinking.

 Like most subjects in the Arts and Humanities, ASNC is not a vocational course that prepares you for a specific career; but the skills that can be acquired over the three years of the degree are many and varied, and should most importantly provide a thorough grounding in the careful interrogation of a variety of sources from different points of view (literature, history, linguistics), and in the reasoned construction of sound, detailed arguments, whether orally or in writing.
 Recent ASNC graduates have put these skills to good use in a wide range of jobs, including careers in law, finance, publishing, teaching, the civil service, the armed forces, the police, computing, television and journalism, besides those who have chosen to progress to post-graduate level research.